 - Students talk about what they have done to maximise their chances of getting a job they want.
 The video includes a work experience guide to boosting your employability (9 mins).

 Ask at the information desk to borrow the DVD or view it on the campus only network E-learning@Tees.

-Prospects Work Experience and Internships
+Prospects Work Experience